kaaquer/alx-fe-reactjs/recipe-sharing-app/README.md

 1. Click on any recipe card to navigate to its detailed view
 2. The recipe details page shows the full recipe information
 3. Use the "Back to Recipes" button to return to the main page
+4. Toggle favorite status using the heart button

 ### Editing a Recipe